-- a) for the values of table 2-3_line a): it shall continue to function in accordance with requirements of this standard.
-It shall neither proceed to safety shut-down or lock-out, nor shall it reset from lock-out; - b) for the values of table 23 line b): it shall either perform as in a) or it may proceed to safety shut-down which may be followed by an automatic restart, or if in volatile lock-out it may proceed to an automatic restart.
+- a) for the values of Table 3 line a): it shall continue to function in accordance with requirements of this document.
+It shall neither proceed to safety shut-down or lock-out, nor shall it reset from lock-out; - b) for the values of Table 3 line b): it shall either perform as in a) or it may proceed to safety shut-down which may be followed by an automatic restart, or if in volatile lock-out it may proceed to an automatic restart.
 If in non-volatile lock-out it shall remain in that condition.

-When the power supply is restored, the automatic restart shall comply with the requirements for a normal start-up sequence.
+When the power supply is restored, the automatic restart shall comply with the requirements for a normal startup sequence.